The mental load of motherhood

 This drives me f*cking mad!

-We are living an era where human psychology is as advanced as ever, and yet we still continue to follow old age paths.
+We live in an era when human psychology is as advanced as ever, yet we continue to follow old-age paths.
+How about creating something new from scratch for a change?

 Or what invisible labor you can offload?

-Or how can you get some alone time every evening to do something you want to do, instead of what you feel you have to do?
+Or how can you get some alone time every evening to do something you want to do instead of what you feel you have to do?

 You can’t pour from an empty cup, so you’ve got to put yourself first sometimes.